The best affiliate marketing forums and blogs to join or read

 AffiliateFix is one of the busiest and most active affiliate marketing forums, and one that is also widely used by newbies – so don’t be afraid to jump right in.
 It’s also really friendly and welcoming, and experienced affiliates are happy to share their advice with newcomers.

 Black Hat World is the place to go if you want to do things a little differently and are looking to make serious money!
-Also, if you’re involved in the adult niche this should be your go-to forum, although this affiliate forum isn’t exclusive to adult content affiliates.
+Also, if you’re involved in the dating niche this should be your go-to forum, although this affiliate forum isn’t exclusive to dating content affiliates.
 It is one of the few places to go for easy-to-find black hat marketing advice, and can also help you to get your SEO on point too.

 High-level affiliate marketing forums